konifer44/HCSR04.swift/README.md

 </p>

-## Instalation
+## Instillation

-Add the following dependency to your Package.swift
+If your version of Swift supports the Swift Package Manager, You just need to add HCSR04 as a dependency in your Package.swift:

      .Package(url: "https://github.com/konifer44/HCSR04.swift.git", majorVersion: 1)

+[Swift Package Manager](https://swift.org/getting-started/#using-the-package-manager) - look for *Using the Package Manager section*. </br>

 ## Usage
 First you need to import necessary libraries.